 - Which financial firms does the Minneapolis Plan apply to?

-The Minneapolis Plan applies to bank holding companies (BHCs) located in the U.S. with assets greater than $250 billion.
-The proposed shadow banking tax applies to specified firms with assets greater than $50 billion (measured by on-balance-sheet assets, off-balance-sheet assets and assets under management).
-We assume that regulations for bank holding companies with less than $250 billion in assets and shadow banks with less than $50 billion will be unaffected by the Minneapolis Plan, although the Treasury Secretary will have the discretion to review the systemic importance of any financial firm.
+The Minneapolis Plan applies to bank holding companies (BHCs) located in the United States with assets greater than $250 billion.
+The proposed shadow banking tax applies to specified firms with assets greater than $50 billion (measured by on-balance-sheet assets, off-balance-sheet assets, and assets under management).
+We assume that regulations for BHCs with less than $250 billion in assets and shadow banks with less than $50 billion will be unaffected by the Minneapolis Plan, although the Treasury Secretary will have the discretion to review the systemic importance of any financial firm.

 - Why have a shadow banking tax?

 A shadow banking tax is needed because shadow banks were a significant part of the last financial crisis, and reforms must be a part of any solution.
-One of the major concerns of new regulations created as a result of the Dodd-Frank Act and a concern we share in developing our own proposal is that we might simply encourage activity in the banking system to move to less-regulated shadow banks, such as hedge funds.
+One of the major concerns of new regulations created as a result of the Dodd-Frank Wall Street Reform and Consumer Protection Act and a concern we share in developing our own proposal is that we might simply encourage activity in the banking system to move to less-regulated shadow banks, such as hedge funds.
 If the same activity merely moves to other corners of the financial system, has safety been enhanced?

-- Who will the shadow bank tax apply to?
+- Who will the shadow banking tax apply to?
 Why not insurance companies?

-We rely on the work of the FSB to identify types of firms that are considered shadow banks.
+We rely on work of the Financial Stability Board (FSB) to identify types of firms that are considered shadow banks.
 We include: